 - Nashville International Airport

-As we move through the early phases of the Roadmap for Reopening, Nashville businesses and events are adjusting daily operations to safely serve the public.
+As we move through the phases of the Roadmap for Reopening, Nashville businesses and events are adjusting daily operations to safely serve the public.

 Special rates are offered for area accommodations to displaced residents as well as healthcare workers and others whose housing is impacted by COVID-19.